OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 Specifically, version 1 UUIDs are comprised of a high precision timestamp and the MAC address of the system that generated them, so are **not random** (although they may be hard to guess, given the timestamp is to the nearest 100ns).
 Type 4 UUIDs are randomly generated, although whether this is done using a CSPRNG will depend on the implementation.
 Unless this is known to be secure in the specific language or framework, the randomness of UUIDs should not be relied upon.

-### Ensure that the cryptographic protection remains secure even if access controls fail
+### Defence in Depth

-This rule supports the principle of defense in depth.
-Access controls (usernames, passwords, privileges, etc.) are one layer of protection.
-Storage encryption should add an additional layer of protection that will continue protecting the data even if an attacker subverts the database access control layer.
+Applications should be designed to still be secure even if cryptographic controls fail.
+Any information that is stored in an encrypted form should also be protected by additional layers of security.
+Application should also not rely on the security of encrypted URL parameters, and should enforce strong access control to prevent unauthorised access to information.

 ## Key Management